 More realistic are probably the accounts of Nearchus, Alexander’s general who commanded his fleet sailing from the Indus to Babylon, and those of Ptolemy, another of his generals who ruled over Egypt and lived to a blessed old age.
-But then there is Onesicritus of Astypalaea who made the voyage with Nearchus and had his own version of this experience.
-These men all wrote while Alexander was still alive or shortly thereafter.
-Better known is Cleitarchus, who made use of texts from both Onesicritus and Nearchus, but in the end, it seems that most of the workable elements come from two men, Ptolemy and Aristobulus who told their version late in life - which makes us wonder how much they truly remember or believe to remember.
+But then there is Onesicritus of Astypalaea, who made the voyage with Nearchus and had his own version of this experience.
+These men all wrote while Alexander was still alive or shortly after that.
+Better known is Cleitarchus, who made use of texts from both Onesicritus and Nearchus, but in the end, it seems that most of the workable elements come from two men, Ptolemy and Aristobulus who told their version late in life - which makes us wonder how much they genuinely remember or believe to remember.

 Also available as an ebook.